 - Foaming cleansers: When I want a deeper clean, I reach for a sulfate-free foam or gel format.
 Consonant Natural Foaming Face Wash and Caudalie Instant Foaming Cleanser have been part of my routine for years and I still love them.
 I also went through a lot of Graydon Face Foam (reviewed here), and have just about finished the bottle!

-- Gel cleansers: My favourite gel cleanser is definitely Derma E Purifying Gel Cleanser, which I love for oilier skin in the summertime—I just bought a second tube!
+- Gel cleansers: My favourite affordable gel cleanser is Derma E Purifying Gel Cleanser, which I love for oilier skin in the summertime—I just bought a second tube!
 The Indie Lee Brightening Cleanser and COSRX Low pH Good Morning Gel Cleanser were also part of my rotation.